-The Antarctic Ice Sheet and the surrounding ocean are key components in the global climate regime from the early Cenozoic to the present.
-The steep latitudinal climatic gradient generates the vigorous atmospheric and oceanic circulation of the Southern Hemisphere.
-Antarctic sea ice formation promotes bottom-water formation, which ventilates and provides nutrients to much of the world's oceans and acts as a major sink for atmospheric carbon dioxide.
+The Antarctic Ice Sheet and the ocean surrounding it are key components in the global climate regime from the early Cenozoic to the present.
+The steep climatic gradient generates the vigorous atmospheric and oceanic circulation of the Southern Hemisphere, and sea ice formation ventilates and provides nutrients to much of the world's oceans.
+Deep water mass formation around Antarctica is also a major sink for atmospheric carbon dioxide.
 The ice sheet is also the most likely governor of rapid eustatic sea-level change (Barrett, 1999).
-As part of the effort to understand the mechanics of Antarctic climate and its likely response to change, the Scientific Committee for Antarctic Research (SCAR) Working Groups on Geology and Solid Earth Geophysics have supported the Antarctic Offshore Stratigraphy Project (AN-TOSTRAT), which has developed a series of Ocean Drilling Program (ODP) proposals for drilling on the Antarctic margin.
+As part of the effort to understand the mechanics of Antarctic climate and its likely response to change, the Scientific Committee for Antarctic Research (SCAR) Working Groups on Geology and Solid Earth Geophysics have supported the Antarctic Offshore Stratigraphy Project (ANTOSTRAT), which has developed a series of Ocean Drilling Program (ODP) proposals for drilling on the Antarctic margin.